Subdivisions of Ethiopia

 Ethiopia is administratively divided into four levels: regions, zones, woredas (districts) and kebele (wards).
-The country comprises 11 regions and two city administrations under these regions, plenty of zones, woredas and neighbourhood administration: kebeles.
-In addition to the nine federal states within the country, there are two federal-level city administrations in Addis Ababa and Dire Dava.
+The country comprises 12 regions and two city administrations under these regions, plenty of zones, woredas and neighbourhood administration: kebeles.
+In addition to the Twelve federal states within the country, there are two federal-level city administrations in Addis Ababa and Dire Dawa.

 Current

 Region

 The first administrative division in Ethiopia is a region, also called kilil, or alternatively regional state.
 The 1995 Constitution of Ethiopia established the regions based on ethno-linguistic territories.
 Previously, this level was called a province, and though many of the old province and new region names are the same, the entities are not identical and the words region and province are not interchangeable.
-As of 2023, there were eleven regions.
+As of 2023, there were twelve regions.